zkytony/zkynet/README.md

 - All inputs to functions represented using our computational graph are expected to be [JAX arrays](https://jax.readthedocs.io/en/latest/_autosummary/jax.numpy.array.html).

 - This is designed completely from scratch after reading and understanding the autodiff algorithm.
-It is in no way optimal but it is an incredibly useful exercise.
+It is in no way optimal but it is an incredibly useful exercise and learning experience.

 ## Concepts